NicholasLin718/nicholas-lin.com/README.md

 # 🌐 Personal Website 🌐
 My first version of my personal website! https://nicholas-lin.com

 If you want to learn more about me, my past experiences or projects, here's a great source!
+I haven't gotten around to redesigning a new one, so this code is rather outdated, but I try to keep the content updated :)

 # 🐱‍💻 How I Built it